— A —

 Line Item — An income or expense adjustment that is assigned to a user or a merchant.
 Line items are an integral part of your residuals reports and can be scheduled to repeat.

-List View — A function of the IRIS CRM Calendar that enables you to view and manage appointments and task using a datatable (instead of the default Calendar view).
+List View — A function of the the CRM Calendar that enables you to view and manage appointments and task using a datatable (instead of the default Calendar view).

 Local Presence — A system that enables sales reps to dial prospects using local area codes.
 This feature greatly improves call connection rates because prospects are much more likely to answer unknown calls from local numbers, rather than toll-free or long distance phone numbers.